-Interested in developing new drug therapies?
+Interested in developing prosthetics for injured veterans?
 Want to invent instruments that improve the quality of life and effectiveness of patient care?
-Want a career that capitalizes on your interests in biology and engineering?
+Want a career that capitalizes on your interests in medicine and engineering?
 Then you should pursue a Bachelor of Science degree in Biomedical Engineering at the University of North Texas.

-The increased emphasis on health care and advances made in science, engineering and technology have contributed to a rising demand for biomedical engineers.
+The increased emphasis on health care and scientific, engineering and technological advances have contributed to a rising demand for biomedical engineers.
 Biomedical engineers often:

 Our students prepare for engineering careers that solve societal problems, advance technology and improve the quality of life for people everywhere.

 The second minor is determined through a careful selection of electives.
-It can be completed within the minimal number of credit hours required to earn your degree and allows you to become a well-rounded engineer.
+It can be completed within the minimal number of credit hours required to earn your degree and will allow you to become a well-rounded engineer.

 Earning a degree in Biomedical Engineering requires completing a minimum of 120 credit hours.
-Among the credit hours are the university’s core courses and required biomedical engineering courses.
-In addition to those courses, you’ll take courses in:
+Among the credit hours are UNT's core courses and required biomedical engineering courses.
+In addition, you'll take courses in:

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.